-17. The Committee of Experts considered item 6 of its agenda at its 4th meeting, held on 4 August 2016.
-It had before it the report of the working group on trends in national institutional arrangements.\ The Chair of the working group made an introductory statement.
+17. The Committee of Experts considered item 6 of its agenda at its 4th meeting, on 4 August.
+It had before it the report of the working group on trends in national institutional arrangements.
+Introductory statement was made by the Chair of the working group.